cloudflare/cloudflare-docs/content/security-center/intel-apis/index.md

 ## API Examples

-Before you begin, ensure you have created an [API Token](/fundamentals/api/get-started/create-token/) with permissions to edit resources for this tutorial.

-Below are examples of the Threat Intelligence APIs.
-For complete documentation, navigate to their respective API documentation using the links above.
+Below you can find examples of Threat Intelligence API calls.
+Make sure you are using an [API Token](/fundamentals/api/get-started/create-token/) with the appropriate edit permissions.
+For comprehensive details, navigate to the respective API documentation using the links above.

 ### ASN Intelligence
 <details open>